 Everyone should have a smile they’re proud to show off.
 And as it turns out, having straight teeth can actually improve your self-esteem, confidence and success in life.
 Don’t believe us?
 Studies show that people who have straight teeth are perceived as happier, more successful and smarter, which improves their likelihood of landing jobs.
 People who smile more are also shown to be more confident, and the more you love your smile, the more likely you are to display it proudly!

 You already know that the goal of orthodontic treatment is to perfect your smile and align your bite, but there are so many health benefits of straight teeth that you might not have thought about before.
-Ready to take the next step towards achieving a straighter, healthier smile?
+Ready to take the next step towards achieving a straighter, healthier smile and reaping the benefits of straight teeth?
 Contact Davis Orthodontics to book a free consultation today.